efsacelik/divideThreeFour/README.md

 # divideThreeFour
-Write a program that calculates the average of numbers divisible by 3 and 4 from 0 to the entered number using Java loops.
+A program that calculates the average of numbers divisible by 3 and 4 from 0 to the entered number using Java loops.
 Scanner input = new Scanner(System.in);

 		System.out.print("Enter an integer:");